ori-orion/orion_manipulation/README.md

 ## To do:
 - [x] Add manipulation actions to the orion_actions repo
 - [x] Hard code a door grasp pose given a point cloud of the handle
+- [x] Refactor point cloud filtering
-- [ ] Develop door opening motions and introudce into the open door action server
+- [x] Develop door opening motions and introduce into the open door action server
+- [ ] Finish opening the door fully
+- [ ] Implement a check that the handle has been grasped (or object!)!!!
 - [ ] Code to segment object point clouds (crop -> remove plane ? )
 - [ ] Revamp pick up object server (get rid of config files, counters etc)
-- [x] Refactor point cloud filtering
 - [ ] Modify manipulation package to use orion_actions for the actions and messages
 - [ ] Document `Caffe' install instructions (needed for grasp pose synthesis)
 - [ ] Change grasp parameters for use on HSR